rh-mobb/aro-workshop-content/aro-content/200-ops/day2/observability.md

     while ! oc get resourcelocker; do sleep 5; echo -n .; done
     ```

-1. Deploy Helm Chart to deploy Grafana and forward metrics to Azure
+1. Now that the operators have been successfully installed, let's use a helm chart to deploy Grafana and forward metrics to Azure Files.
+To do so, run the following command:

     ```bash
     helm upgrade -n "custom-logging" aro-thanos-af \